Entropy-Aware On-Policy Distillation of Language Models: Experiments

-\textbf{Impact of Forward KL Placement.} To study the impact of token selection for application of forward KL, we compare \method~ against two alternative forward KL augmentation strategies for the Qwen3-1.7B-Base student: full forward KL, applied at all token positions\footnote{This can be viewed as a variant of GKD~\cite{agarwal2024policy} that jointly optimizes the forward and reverse KL divergences.} , and random forward KL, applied to a randomly selected 20\% of positions\footnote{This choice is motivated by experiments with \method~at $\tau = 0.8$.
+To study the impact of token selection for application of forward KL, we compare \method~ against two alternative forward KL augmentation strategies for the Qwen3-1.7B-Base student: full forward KL, applied at all token positions, and random forward KL, applied to a randomly selected 20\% of positions\footnote{This choice is motivated by experiments with \method~at $\tau = 0.8$.
 As shown in \autoref{fig:high_entropy_ratio}, forward KL is applied to approximately 15–20\% of tokens on average.}.
 As shown in~\autoref{tab:fkl_placement}, \method~shows competitive performance compared to full and random forward KL.
-Notably, random forward KL underperforms the other two approaches across all benchmarks, suggesting that the placement of forward KL on appropriate positions, like \method~is important.
+Notably, random forward KL underperforms the other two approaches across most benchmarks, suggesting that the placement of forward KL on appropriate positions, like \method~is important.